How To Experience Positano, Italy as a Female Solo Traveler

 Although its expensive and hard to get to, Positano is my favorite place in Italy (well so far after two trips.)
 My escape to Positano was the ultimate dream getaway.
 Very few places have my breath away as much as it did.
 Positano and the Amalfi Coast should absolutely be on your bucket list!

-If you have any questions about planning a trip to Positano, ask away in the comment section.
+If you have any questions about planning a solo trip to Positano, ask away in the comment section.

 Join my solo travel community